TRIQS/triqs_0.x/doc/developer_manual/learn/triqs_library.rst

 As you can see, the code includes headers from TRIQS.
 Along with :file:`main.cpp` we write a :file:`CMakeLists.txt` file to compile our project.
-In order to make this easy, there is a file called :file:`TRIQSConfig.cmake` file in :file:`/home/triqs/install/share/triqs/cmake`.
+In order to make this easy, there is a file called :file:`TRIQSConfig.cmake` in :file:`/home/triqs/install/share/triqs/cmake`.
 Including this file in your :file:`CMakeLists.txt` automatically defines a certain number of useful variables, especially the include directories related to the TRIQS headers and the location of the TRIQS libraries.
 Here is what your simple